siblackburn/python_bali/calculator/README.md

 # Warm-up:

-Write a function that validates matching parenthesis in a prefix notation formula.
+Write a function that finds all the matching parenthesis.
+Let's use string indeces to identify each parenthesis.
+For example:

 Valid:

-`(+ 1 2)`
+`(+ 1 2)` -> (0, 6)

-Invalid:
-`(+ 1 2)(`
+parenthesis at position 0 matches with parenthesis at position 6

+`(* (+ 1 2) 2)` -> [(0, 12), (3, 9)]

+parenthesis at position 0 matches with parenthesis at position 12 parenthesis at position 3 matches with parenthesis at position 9

-In general, we are trying to validate that each open parenthesis, should have a corresponding closed parenthesis. hint: use a stack.
+hint: use a stack.

 # Main challenge: